Robin Le Mesurier: Music

 In his prime, Le Mesurier was a fan of The Faces and of guitar stars Eric Clapton, Jimi Hendrix, John Lee Hooker, Muddy Waters, and Jeff Beck.
 His first official band was The Reign (whose first single was written by the Yardbirds members Keith Relf and Jim McCarty).
 The band lasted until 1973, then Le Mesurier became the guitarist of The Wombles, Mike Batt's novelty pop band that played his music for the British children's TV show The Wombles.

 At the beginning of his collaboration with Rod Stewart, Le Mesurier was mainly a guitar technician and session musician.
 In 1976 he signed with a record company with which Rod Stewart was associated.
 He toured the United States with Air Supply in 1977 as the opening act for Rod Stewart.
 After a period with Lion, eventually renamed The Difference, he was invited in 1980 to join the Rod Stewart group.

 In 1994, he recorded two tracks on French singer Johnny Hallyday's first English-language record Rough Town.
 He became Hallyday's musical director, besides founding the group Farm Dogs with Bernie Taupin and Jim Cregan.

 In September 2015, Le Mesurier joined Rod Stewart and Rolling Stone Ronnie Wood for the Faces reunion.

 TV series

-Le Mesurier appeared in a double episode in the TV series Sport Crime playing himself.
+Le Mesurier appeared in a double episode of the Swiss-Italian TV series Sport Crime playing himself.

-The plot is about a campaign in which rock stars voluntarily submit to anti-doping rules the same as sportsmen.

-Sport Crime is the first ever series based on sports investigation.
-Showrunner Daniela Scalia states that the main character "Dabs is a former rugbyman who is a rock fanatic, having Rolling Stones, Faces, Rod and Bowie as main life references.
-Hence the connection, Luca (Dabs) is the ultimate Rod encyclopedia, from Brentford to the Faces reunion… (which include Robin)”.